Star Wars: Galaxy's Edge: Design

 At the time of their openings, both locations of Star Wars: Galaxy's Edge had one attraction: Millennium Falcon: Smugglers Run, which allows riders to control the Falcon during a "customized secret mission".
 This would be followed by Star Wars: Rise of the Resistance, that places guests into the middle of a battle between the First Order and the Resistance.
 Concept art depicted a full-size Millennium Falcon situated among alien buildings built into tall cliffs.
 Rise of the Resistance is a 28-minute long experience with more than 300 animated objects; housed within one of the largest show buildings Disney has ever built for a dark ride.
 Film actors Daisy Ridley, Oscar Isaac, John Boyega, Adam Driver, Domhnall Gleeson, and Kipsang Rotich reprised their roles in the attraction as Rey, Poe Dameron, Finn, Kylo Ren, General Hux, and the voice of Nien Nunb, respectively.
 Frank Oz also reprised the role as the voice of Yoda, for a vocal cameo in Savi's Workshop.

 In addition, the area features Oga's Cantina, which was the first location in Disneyland Park to sell alcoholic drinks to the public.
 The cantina's music is provided by R-3X, a droid that was first seen as RX-24 (Captain Rex) in Star Tours, and is now the cantina's DJ.
-Paul Reubens returned to voice the droid.
+Paul Reubens returned to voice the character.

 The Black Spire Outpost marketplace contains a toy stall run by a Toydarian, an alien species that was seen on Tatooine in Episode I – The Phantom Menace.
 There is also a creature stall.
-A TIE Echelon, where Kylo Ren makes his daily appearance, was developed by Colin Trevorrow during his work on Episode IX before being replaced as the film's director.
+The TIE Echelon that is in the land was developed by Colin Trevorrow during his work on Episode IX before being replaced as the film's director.
 The Coca-Cola Company provided Star Wars-themed iterations of Coke products such as Coca-Cola, Sprite, Diet Coke, Dasani, Powerade, and Minute-Maid to be served in the lands.